nickShengY/wordle/README.md

 # Wordle Game

-Welcome to the CLassical Wordle game!
+Welcome to the Classical Wordle game!
 Test your vocabulary and deduction skills as you attempt to guess the secret word within a limited number of tries.
 Each attempt provides you with feedback, making the game more interesting.

 _Example of the Wordle game in action._